Ordina-JTech/Ordina-JTech.github.io/_posts/2017-11-12-a-fool-with-a-tool-is-still-a-fool.md

 There is even a [Software Craftsmanship Manifesto](http://manifesto.softwarecraftsmanship.org/) explaining it.

-So if we as Software Craftsmen allow for this can we then also compare ourselves with, for example, a carpenter?
+So if we as, Software Craftsmen, allow for this can we then also compare ourselves with, for example, a carpenter?

 Would a carpenter build a house with only a hammer and nails?
 I think not...